pep-dortmund/homepage-toolbox/install/dualboot_en.md

 ## Choosing a Linux Distribution

 The term "Linux" actually refers *only* to the absolute core of the operating system.
-Building upon it, there are many different "distributions, each of which comes with a distinct set of pre-installed programs.
+Building upon it, there are many different "distributions", each of which comes with a distinct set of pre-installed programs.
 The primary differences between them lie in the graphical user interface and the package manager used.